Proserpine, Queensland: Economy

-One of the town's main industries is sugar production.
+The towns main industries are sugar production and the services industry.
 A sugar mill was established in 1897 and Proserpine Sugar Mill is now recognised as one of the most modern sugar mills in the world.
+The town also functions as an important regional service centre for the Whitsunday area.
+Government, health, education, retail and community services provide a significant proportion of local employment.
+Major institutions and employers include the Queensland Government, Queensland Health, the Catholic Diocese of Townsville, Whitsunday Regional Council and aged-care providers.
+Proserpine also contains a range of retail, professional, construction, transport and other service businesses serving both the town’s population and surrounding rural areas.

 Education

 Proserpine State School is a government primary (Early Childhood to Year 6) school for boys and girls at 33 Renwick Road.
 In 2018, the school had an enrolment of 565 students with 45 teachers (41 full-time equivalent) and 25 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

 St Catherine's Catholic College is a Catholic primary and secondary (Kindergarten to Year 12) school for boys and girls at 96 Renwick Road.
 In 2018, the school had an enrolment of 623 students with 59 teachers (52 full-time equivalent) and 60 non-teaching staff (38 full-time equivalent).

 Proserpine State High School is a government secondary (7–12) school for boys and girls at 4 Ruge Street.
 In 2018, the school had an enrolment of 1,062 students with 91 teachers (88 full-time equivalent) and 47 non-teaching staff (32 full-time equivalent).
 It includes a special education program.